Frontenac County: History

 The county of Frontenac, situated within the Mecklenburg District, was originally created as an electoral district for the Legislative Assembly of Upper Canada in 1792 and its original limits were described as being:

 bounded on the east by the westernmost line of the county of Leeds, on the south by Lake Ontario, to on the west by the easternmost boundary of the late township of Ernestown, and on the west by the easternmost boundary of the township of Fredericksburgh, running north twenty-four degrees west until it meets the Ottawa or Grand River, thence descending the said river until it meets the northwesternmost boundary of the said county of Leeds.

-Mecklenburg was renamed as the "Midland District" in 1792.
+Mecklenburg was renamed the Midland District in 1792.

-At the beginning of 1800, the County was reorganized as follows:
+At the beginning of 1800, the county was reorganized as follows: